 Building stones and fossils of downtown Montreal

 If you are interested in the geology of the building stones of downtown Montreal and the fossils they contain, the museum offers several resources.
-The most comprehensive and complete resource is the museum's publication What Building Stones Tell, which is available for purchase (also available in French as Les pierres de construction m'ont raconté...).
+The most comprehensive and complete resource is the museum's publication What Building Stones Tell, which is available in two forms for FREE:

 - one is a web page that briefly covers the stones and fossils of downtown Montreal